samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 Balloon was designed by Dan Boneh, Henry Corrigan-Gibbs, and Stuart Schechter.

-Thank you to the Rust Crypto contributors for making Balloon implementations interoperable.
+Thank you to the Rust Crypto contributors for making Balloon implementations interoperable and Henry Corrigan-Gibbs for his helpful comments.